elixir-lang/elixir-lang.github.com/crash-course.markdown

 :ok
 ```

-However notice that in Elixir you don't need to create a file only to create a new module, Elixir modules can be defined directly in the shell:
+However, notice that in Elixir you don't need to create a file only to create a new module; Elixir modules can be defined directly in the shell:

 ```elixir
 defmodule MyModule do